Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Matching Rate Across Methods

-As shown in \cref{tab:matching rate}, MQMK improves the matching rate by over 30\% compared to SQSK on the challenging CIFAR100 and ImageNet-R. Due to the significant differences in data styles across different domains, SQSK can achieve high performance on DomainNet.
+As shown in \cref{tab:Matching_Rates}, MQMK improves the matching rate by over 30\% compared to SQSK on the challenging CIFAR-100 and ImageNet-R. Due to the significant differences in data styles across different domains, SQSK can achieve high performance on DomainNet.
 To gain a deeper understanding of the prompt selection mechanism, we visualize the specific prompt selection process of MQMK and SQSK, generating two 3D bar charts, as shown in \cref{fig:3d_visualize}.
 The results indicate that MQMK exhibits a significantly higher probability of selecting the true prompt compared to SQSK.
+MQMK outperforms MQMK-EI on datasets with large style discrepancies, such as ImageNet-R and DomainNet, whereas on more consistent datasets like CIFAR-100, MQMK-EI, with its knowledge fusion enhanced queries, achieves higher matching rates.
+Both experiments demonstrate the effectiveness of our approach in improving the matching rate.

+CODA-P and EvoPrompt use soft, weighted prompt selection, where correctness does not exist.
+The matching objective of ESN is task-specific classifiers, which bears similarity to prompt selection.
+According to ablation studies, MQMK is identical to other variants such as SQSK in all aspects except for the prompt strategy.
+In vertical comparisons with other methods, MQMK still demonstrates a clear advantage in terms of matching rate.